Gloriavale leaders get new lawyer after claiming they couldn't afford one

 "He must have known he was coming.
 He has been involved through the whole time as far as we are concerned, the second defendants have misled us.

-"He has been in Christchurch with senior council throughout the entire hearings last year.
+"He has been in Christchurch with senior counsel throughout the entire hearings last year.
 He has been assisting senior counsel right through the entire hearing," Henry said.

 Chief Judge Christina Inglis asked Pearce whether he'd been working behind the scenes.